 In 2000, a 1,600-acre parcel of the Ranch was designated for wildlife habitat enhancement.
 This enhancement plan has added or restored four miles of tree belts, 300 acres of nesting habitat, five waterways with ponds, and strategically placed food plots.
 The habitat management has proven to be an ideal setting for wild pheasant production and assures a large crop of wild pheasants each season.

-When you return home from your hunt at Eagle Pass Lodge you will realize three things.
+When you return home from your luxury pheasant hunt at Eagle Pass Lodge you will realize three things.
 First, you can shoot pen-raised pheasants anywhere.
 If you want to shoot wild pheasants, you need to come to South Dakota.
 Second, if you really want to experience the "Four Seasons" of hunting lodges then you need to stay at Eagle Pass Lodge and have them cater to your every desire.
 And last, you will realize that you have experienced a traditional South Dakota pheasant hunt just like the Munger family has been doing for nearly 75 years.